tomitomas/plugin-mybin/docs/en_US/index.md

 You can also specify commands that will be executed at collect and notification times.

-A "threshold" parameter is available: when the counter reaches this value, notifications will be suspended.
+A counter is also available (manual or automatic) with a threshold: when the counter reaches the threshold value, notifications will be suspended.

 # Utilisation

 Each equipment creates 4 comamnds:
 - one indicating if the bin needs to be put out
 - one to acknowledge it.
 This command will be automatically called at collect time
-- one counter which increments itself at each ack (manual or automatic)
+- one counter which increments itself at each ack (depending on the counter configuration)
 - one action to reset counter

 # Contributions